aliclark/plox/README.md

 An executable file is executed with no options or arguments, and stdin containing all request data including data that would typically be considered "options".

-Chunking may need to be supported for input data larger than 4 megabytes.
+Chunking will need to be implemented to support input data larger than 4 megabytes.

 May be implemented in terms of existing commands which do take options.

 ### QUIC or HTTPS

-POST data representing a request to a URL containing no query parameters.
+POST data representing a request to a URL containing no query parameters, and body containing all request data including data that would typically be considered "query parameters".

+Chunking will need to be implemented to support input data larger than 4 megabytes.

 May be implemented in terms of other requests, such as GET or HEAD, or POST with parameters in the query string.